stain/ro-crate-paper/manuscript.md

 In addition, there are sometimes existing domain-specific metadata formats already exist, but they are either not RDF-based (and thus challenging to add terms for in JSON-LD) or are at a different granularity level that might become overwhelming if represented directly in the RO-Crate Metadata file (e.g. W3C PROV bundle detailing a workflow run [@doi:10.1093/gigascience/giz095]).
 RO-Crate allows such alternative metadata files to co-exist, and be described as data entities with references to the standards and vocabularies they conform to, enabling their programmatic consumption even where no filename or file extension conventions have emerged for those metadata formats.

-Section 4 _Profiles of RO-Crate in use_ examines the observed specialization of RO-Crate use in several domains and their emerging profiles.
+Section {@sec:inuse} examines the observed specialization of RO-Crate use in several domains and their emerging profiles.

 ## Technical implementation of the RO-Crate model {#implementation}

-\label{implementation}
+\label{sec:implementation}

 The RO-Crate conceptual model has been realised using JSON-LD and Schema.org in a prescriptive form as discussed in the previous sections.
 These technical choices were made to caters for simplicity.